 Another Perspective …

 From the Daoist perspective, Heinrich Neuhaus’s words perhaps apply just as much to parenthood, leadership and government as they do to teaching.
 Indeed, this concept of developing maturity and independence affects all of life.

-The more we guide students towards independence, the more lasting and worthwhile our impact will be.
 As the great sage Lao-Tzu wrote in the ‘Tao Te Ching’ :

 “The master doesn’t talk; he acts.

 The people say, “Amazing:

 ‘Tao Te Ching: The Book of the Way’ 17

 (translated by Stephen Mitchell, London 1989)

 Lao-Tzu’s comment that the master “acts”, rather than talking, points to perhaps the most important key of all.

 As we consider how his insights might be applied to the art of piano pedagogy, we are confronted again by the crucial centrality of musical demonstration and aural transmission in teaching.